Illustration of a black bear with a red missile above on a yellow circle on a white background

 471ST BOMBARDMENT SQUADRON

-This button features Bomby-the-Bear, the emblem of the 471st Bombardment Squadron.
+Bomby-the-Bear, the emblem of the 471st Bombardment Squadron, was one of the faces of the Pep button series.
 The 471st Bombardment Squadron operated as a North American B-25 Mitchell replacement training unit beginning in 1942 until its disbandment in 1944.
 It served as one of the four original squadrons of the 334th Bombardment Group at Greenville Army Air Base, South Carolina where aircrews were trained prior to deployment to combat theaters during World War II.